Chapter 1 - Why Study Calculus?

 life is predetermined then life is meaningless'.

-control over actions that he or she will be exposed to.
-Fate begins to lose meaning as one
+actions that he or she will be exposed to.
+Fate begins to lose meaning

-never knows what will happen to oneself.
-Wisdom seeks chaos to drive its desires.
+as one never knows what will happen to oneself.
+It takes the risks

 On the other hand, the study of nature is more precise and is less